The trouble with Ostarine: Jimmy Wallhead’s

 Those familiar with anti-doping will know that anti-doping organisations (ADOs) do not share details of investigations unless there is a case to answer.
 However, it is difficult to imagine that Chuvash authorities were not aware of RUSADA’s investigation, given that it ran from June 2017 until June 2019, and involved interviews with over 140 people.

-Its detailed Report (PDF below) was published in Russian on a dedicated website on 15 November last year.
+Its detailed Report (PDF below, or click here) was published in Russian on a dedicated website on 15 November last year.
 An English version was published late on 9 December last year.
 The timing is highly significant.
 The English version was made available only after WADA’s Executive Board declared RUSADA non-compliant with the World Anti-Doping Code for a four year period.
+It is understood that the IWG was asked to delay publication of the English version of the Report until after WADA had taken its decision.

 The IWG’s findings include: